kubernetes/enhancements/keps/sig-storage/1432-volume-health-monitor/README.md

   * VolumeUnmounted
   * NodeDown

+### Integration tests

+A test for volume health metric will be added here: https://github.com/kubernetes/kubernetes/blob/master/test/integration/metrics/metrics_test.go

 ### E2E tests
+* There will not be e2e tests for external controller because volume health is reported as events on PVCs and events can disappear so we do not have a reliable way to write a test for that.
-* e2e tests for external controller and Kubelet volume health monitoring.
-Hostpath CSI driver and GCE PD driver will be used for e2e tests.
+* We need e2e tests for Kubelet volume health monitoring.
+Volume health is added as a metric in Kubelet.
+There are already e2e tests that grabs all metrics from Kubelet: https://github.com/kubernetes/kubernetes/blob/master/test/e2e/instrumentation/monitoring/metrics_grabber.go.
+Hostpath CSI driver will be used for e2e tests.
 The following failure scenario will be tested in the e2e tests:
   * VolumeNotFound
   * OutOfCapacity
   * VolumeUnmounted